-Configuring a files and folders incremental or differential backup
+Configuring an incremental or differential backup of files and folders

 Feature available in all Uranium Backup editions, Free included.

-Since version 9, Uranium Backup can perform incremental backup and/or differential backups of files and foldes.
+Since version 9, Uranium Backup can perform incremental backup and/or differential backups of files and folders.

 Before explaining the configuration procedure, let’s talk about the differences between full, incremental and differential backup: